nushankodikara/TecInpact/content/post/budget-online-radio-station-guide-2020.md

 Seems like pretty good for a starter, isn't it.

 ## Extending Plans
-If you are going over 5000 simultanious listners, Listen2myradio has a packags suiting anyone. you can see more details [Here](http://www.listen2myradio.com/radio-order-shoutcast.php)
+If you are going over 5000 simultaneous listeners, Listen2myradio has a packages suiting anyone. you can see more details [Here](http://www.listen2myradio.com/radio-order-shoutcast.php)

 # Conclusion

-Well, It's a long but simple process, I totally preffer this setup to any starter in online radio broadcasting.
+Well, It's a long but simple process, I totally prefer this setup to any starter in online radio broadcasting.
 If you got stuck or something went wrong, please feel free to contact me and inform the situation.
 I hope you got something new and Maybe, I'll do a highly professional radio streaming guide later? and another method of free broadcasting is on the way, so stay tuned!